chrisinick/tag-music/README.md

 ### 3. Setup

-Paste your Spotify ID and secret into tagmusic_config.json to let onetagger access spotify for tagging.
+Paste your Spotify ID and secret into tagmusic_config.json to let One Tagger access Spotify for tagging.

 ```json
   "spotify": {